rdUdacity-FSND/Log-Analysis/README.md

 ### Now that we have the number of errors and the total number of accesses per day we can do the math needed to determine the percentage.
 Multiplying the ratio of errorstatus/allstatus by 100.0 helps us in two ways.
 It gives us a double precison number and also gives us a percentage that is easier to read.
 Rounding the result to one decimal place fits our output requirement.
 We create the v_error_percent_per_day view for this purpose.

 ### The last thing we need to do is get the data for the report.
-Instead of putting this query inside the reporting tool, I've created the v_high_error_dates view just for the fun of having the data available through a simple select query on the view in the code.
+Instead of putting a more complex query inside the reporting tool, I've created the v_high_error_dates view just for the fun of having the data available through a simple select query on the view in the code.
 Also, we must now convert our date to a more friendly string value.
 We use to_char(time, 'Month DD, YYYY') to do this.
+Here is the final query in the code:

+	select * from v_high_error_dates

+### We have to format our data from the query just a little bit.
+The to_char() function pads the Month out to 9 places.
+So, if our query might have a lot of extra whitespace after the month.
+We can use Python's string split() function to get each part of the string that has printable text and use the join() function to rejoin the text with spaces in the appropriate places.

 #